And Then There Were None: Christie's own assessment

-The rhyme used by Christie was derived from older minstrel songs of the 19th century, one in Britain in 1869 and one in the US in 1868.

-1869 & 1868 verses

-Publication history
+Publication

 The novel has a long and noteworthy history of publication.
 It is a continuously best selling novel in English and in translation to other languages since its initial publication.
-From the start, in English, it was published under two different titles, due to different sensitivity to the author's title and counting-rhyme theme in the UK and in the US at first publication.
+From the start, in English, it was published under two different titles, due to different sensitivity to the author's title in the UK and in the US at first publication.

 The novel was originally published in late 1939 and early 1940 almost simultaneously, in the United Kingdom and the United States.
 The serialization was in 23 parts in the Daily Express from Tuesday 6 June to Saturday 1 July 1939.
 All of the instalments carried an illustration by "Prescott" with the first having an illustration of Burgh Island in Devon which inspired the setting of the story.
 The serialized version did not contain any chapter divisions.
-The book retailed for seven shillings and six pence.
+The book retailed for seven shillings and sixpence.

 Title

-In the UK it appeared under the title Ten Little Niggers, in book and newspaper serialized formats.
-In the United States it was published under the title And Then There Were None, in both book and serial formats.
+In the UK the book first appeared under the title Ten Little Niggers, in book and newspaper serialized formats.
+In the United States, it was published under the title And Then There Were None, in both book and serial formats.
 Both of the original US publications changed the title from that originally used in the UK, due to the offensiveness of the word in American culture, where it was more widely perceived as a racially loaded ethnic slur or insult compared to the contemporaneous culture in the United Kingdom.
 The serialized version appeared in the Saturday Evening Post in seven parts from 20 May (Volume 211, Number 47) to 1 July 1939 (Volume 212, Number 1) with illustrations by Henry Raleigh, and the book was published in January 1940 by Dodd, Mead and Company for $2.

 In the original UK novel, and in succeeding publications until 1985, all references to "Indians" or "Soldiers" were originally "Nigger", including the island's name, the pivotal rhyme found by the visitors, and the ten figurines.
-(In Chapter 7, Vera Claythorne becomes semi-hysterical at the mention by Miss Brent of "our black brothers", which is understandable only in the context of the original name.)
 UK editions continued to use the original title until the current definitive title appeared with a reprint of the 1963 Fontana Paperback in 1985.